hokageCodes/aprilzeronine/README.md

 - Started work on the signin section.
 - Installed Formik and Yup for the form and error validation, and using tooltips to display the error on the input.
 - Added and styled Sign in button to project.
 Not functional yet.
+- Added social (OAuth) links to the signin section so users can sign in with ease.